-Beba Trachtenberg was born on October 14, 1895 in Yekaterinoslav (Dnepropetrovsk), Ukraine, then part of the Russian empire.
+Beba Trachtenberg was born on October 14, 1895, in Yekaterinoslav (Dnepropetrovsk), Ukraine, then part of the Russian empire.
 Her parental home was poor and unattractive and the family lived in hardship, primarily because her father, Yitzhak, had no regular means of income.
 The Trachtenbergs provide a good example of the changes undergone by East European Jewry at the time.
-Beba’s mother, Rivka, was a pupil at the progymnasia, a kind of state junior high school.
-Her father, who was religiously observant, studied Talmud but was also well-versed in the customs and practices of modern life.
+Beba’s mother, Rivka Rizovski, was a pupil at the progymnasia, a kind of state junior high school.
+Her father, who was religiously observant, studied Lit. "teaching," "study," or "learning."
+A compilation of the commentary and discussions of the amora'im on the Mishnah.
+When not specified, "Talmud" refers to the Babylonian Talmud.Talmud but was also well-versed in the customs and practices of modern life.
 He sent his sons to heder and hired a private tutor for his daughters.
 One of the sons studied in the Russian gymnasium (high school), while another joined the social-revolutionary party and in consequence suffered from persecution.
 The daughters were all talented pupils and after completing high school went on to university to study subjects considered innovative at the time.
 The oldest daughter, who studied gynecology in Switzerland, later returned to Russia to establish a flourishing clinic.

-When Beba was eight years old, her mother died while giving birth to her thirteenth child.
+When Beba Trachtenberg was eight years old, her mother died while giving birth to her thirteenth child.
 When Yitzhak Trachtenberg passed away four years later, the burden of caring for the family fell upon their grandmother and the older children, including Beba.
 She was thus early on exposed to the double burden of mothers: the need to combine working for a living with caring for the household and its members.
-Nevertheless, Beba continued with her studies.
+Nevertheless, she continued with her studies.
 In 1912, when she was sixteen years old, she graduated from the Russian high school in her home town.

 As a young woman Beba Trachtenberg was involved in Russian culture and in the revolutionary spirit sweeping it.
 Though she was not an avowed socialist, she was acquainted at first hand with the revolutionaries’ fate, since one of her brothers was compelled to wander from city to city in fear of his life.
 At this point in her life Trachtenberg took no especial part in Jewish life, although Yekaterinoslav, as a city where Jews were allowed to live, had a large and fairly active Jewish community.
-Among the major Zionist figures in the city were Menahem Ussishkin (1863–1941) and Jehiel Tschlenow (1863–1918) and other Zionist leaders frequently came on visits.
+Among the major Zionist figures in the city were Menahem Ussishkin (1863–1941) and Jehiel Tschlenow (1863–1918), and other Zionist leaders frequently came on visits.
 The incident that brought Trachtenberg closer to Zionism occurred in 1913, with the blood libel known as the Beilis Trial.
-While Mendel Beilis (1874–1934) was awaiting trial for allegedly having murdered a Christian boy as part of the Passover ritual, public opinion both in Russia and elsewhere grew violently antisemitic.
+While Mendel Beilis (1874–1934) was awaiting trial for allegedly having murdered a Christian boy as part of the A seven-day festival to commemorate the Exodus from Egypt (eight days outside Israel) beginning on the 15th day of the Hebrew month of Nissan.
+Also called the "Festival of Mazzot"; the "Festival of Spring"; Pesah.Passover ritual, public opinion both in Russia and elsewhere grew violently antisemitic.
 This was an eye-opening incident for Trachtenberg and in the years that followed her Jewish and Zionist awareness steadily grew and deepened.

-An additional stage in this process developed from a chance meeting during World War I. In 1915, at the height of hostilities, Trachtenberg continued to divide her time between university courses in economics and statistics which she had begun the previous year, and meetings with people of her own age.
+An additional stage in this process developed from a chance meeting during World War I. In 1915, at the height of hostilities, Trachtenberg continued to divide her time between university courses in economics and statistics, which she had begun the previous year, and meetings with people of her own age.
 She was deeply involved in Russian life and influenced by Russian culture.
 In consequence, her circle of acquaintances did not include many Jews or Zionists.
 But the encounter with Jewish refugees expelled from the western borders of Russia who arrived in Yekaterinoslav brought about a profound change.
 Trachtenberg, who had some contact with Jewish students in the city, volunteered to participate in relief activities which the community provided to the refugees.
 The participants in this work were close to the Ze’irei Zion (Zionist Youth) and their young, energetic leader was Israel Idelson, a student at the city’s Geological Institute.
 Trachtenberg grew ever more aware of her feelings for this leader—and for his ideas.

 Refugee relief was not the sole activity of the time.
 Clashes between army deserters who had fled from the front and supporters of the Bolsheviks filled the towns and cities with violence.
-Armed robberies, murder and rape led the young Jewish students and workers to set up self-defense groups.
+Armed robberies, murder, and rape led the young Jewish students and workers to set up self-defense groups.
 In 1916 Trachtenberg was a member of one such group, established by the Ze’irei Zion in Yekaterinoslav.
 The group was active throughout the Bolshevik Revolution, its members steadily becoming more and more identified with Zionist-revolutionary ideology.
 In 1917 members of the Ze’irei Zion group led by Israel Idelson joined the Zionist-Socialist Party (Z. S.).

 The year 1917 marked a further stage both in Trachtenberg’s move towards Zionism and in her private life.
-At the beginning of the year she married Israel Idelson (later Bar-Yehudah, 1895–1965).
+At the beginning of the year, she married Israel Idelson (later Bar-Yehudah, 1895–1965).
 While he and his colleagues concentrated on political activity, she was busy establishing a household, which became a meeting place for members of the Ze’irei Zion, most of whom were unmarried.
 As a result, ideological comrades also became close friends, a kind of family, while the family was deeply involved in ideological and party activities.
-This web of personal connections was to accompany Trachtenberg in the years to come and to inform her life in Erez Israel.
+This web of personal connections was to accompany Trachtenberg in the years to come and to inform her life in The Land of IsraelErez Israel.

 In 1919, when Israel Idelson’s political activity increased, the couple moved to Kharkov, where Beba Idelson continued her studies at the university.
 However, Israel’s political activity endangered the couple’s existence.
 Persecuted by the authorities, like other Zionist activists, the couple were arrested in 1923 and exiled to Siberia.
 That year their only child, Rivka, was born.
-As a result of Beba’s pleas and with the help of Maxim Gorky’s wife the punishment and exile were replaced by expulsion to Palestine and in 1924 the Idelsons left the Soviet Union.
+As a result of Beba’s pleas and with the help of Maxim Gorky’s wife, the punishment and exile were replaced by expulsion to Palestine and in 1924 the Idelsons left the Soviet Union.

 Now party orders began to rule the couple’s lives.
 Idelson was ordered by He-Halutz to go to Berlin.
 En route they stopped in Danzig, where the He-Halutz congress was due to take place.
-The numerous delegates who came from Palestine included Yehuda Almog (1896–1972), whom Beba had already met during one of his visits to Russia.
+The numerous delegates who came from Palestine included Yehuda Almog (1896–1972), whom Idelson had already met during one of his visits to Russia.
 The years they spent in dynamic Berlin—1924 to 1926—were comparatively comfortable for the family.
 After her humble childhood, her life as a student working for her living and the hardships of revolutionary Russia, Beba Idelson was now exposed to the culture and convenience of a great, impressive European city.

-In April 1926 the Idelson family reached Palestine as part of the Fourth Aliyah, which is generally considered to have been a non-pioneering aliyah.
-Beba Idelson was thus not one of the veteran pioneer elite who formulated the Zionist pioneering ethic—women such as Ada Maimon, Yael Gordon and Rahel Katznelson, who launched activities among working women.
+In April 1926 the Idelson family reached Palestine as part of the Fourth Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.Aliyah, which is generally considered to have been a non-pioneering aliyah.
+Beba Idelson was thus not one of the veteran pioneer elite who formulated the Zionist pioneering ethic—women such as Ada Maimon, Yael Gordon, and Rahel Katznelson, who launched activities among working women.
 By the time Beba Idelson arrived the Histadrut Women Workers Movement was already in existence and its various institutions firmly established.

 During their first weeks in the country, the Idelsons lived with Beba’s sister Sima and her family in their modest hut.
 They received a warm welcome from party members and Israel was appointed secretary of the Workers’ Council in Petah Tikvah.

-The year 1926 was one of economic crisis in the Yishuv and Beba, like other women, had to take on seasonal agricultural work, picking citrus in the winter and grapes in summer and peeling almonds in the spring.
+The year 1926 was one of economic crisis in the Jewish community in Palestine prior to the establishment of the State of Israel.
+"Old Yishuv" refers to the Jewish community prior to 1882; "New Yishuv" to that following 1882.Yishuv and Beba Idelson, like other women, had to take on seasonal agricultural work, picking citrus in the winter and grapes in summer and peeling almonds in the spring.
 Between seasons she pounded stones for gravel.

 Despite the hard work, the Idelsons hosted many party leaders in their Petah Tikvah home, but Beba had to take Hebrew lessons in order to facilitate a true involvement in party activities and this she did at the neighboring women’s farm.